kholmgre/VRIOT/playground/tictactoe/readme.md

 sudo npm install socket.io
 ```

-When you have installed nodejs and forever, copy the following files from you local computer to the ubuntu-server (/home/username/):
+When you have installed Node and forever, copy the following files from you local computer to the ubuntu-server (/home/username/):

 /playground/tictactoe/index.html
 /playground/tictactoe/package.json